UtahMUG/utahmug-website/_posts/2025-05-22-momo-early-bird.md

 ---
 layout: post
-title: MoMo 2025 – Early Bird Registration Ends June 1!
+title: "🗓️ Early Bird Registration Open for MoMo 2025 – Ends June 1!"
-categories: Conferences
-author: Bill Hereth
+author: Bill Hereth & Chris Day
+date: 2025-05-22
+categories: updates
 ---

-Dear Utah Model Users Group,

-I hope this message finds you well.
-I’m reaching out with a friendly reminder about MoMo 2025: Connect, the Modeling Mobility Conference taking place September 14–17, 2025, at the McNamara Alumni Center at the University of Minnesota in Minneapolis.
+We're excited to help spread the word about **MoMo 2025**, the upcoming **Modeling Mobility Conference** taking place **September 14–17, 2025**, at the McNamara Alumni Center on the University of Minnesota campus in Minneapolis.

-This conference is a premier gathering for professionals working with travel models, transportation data, and analytical tools that support transportation planning.
-Whether you're building models, collecting data, or applying analysis to inform decisions—MoMo 2025 is for you.

-- Early Bird registration ends June 1, 2025
+The **Modeling Mobility Conference** continues the legacy of previous notable transportation planning and modeling events, now serving as the premier forum for advancing travel models, transportation data, and quantitative analysis for transportation planning.
+MoMo 2025 will be held September 14-17, 2025, in Minneapolis, Minnesota at the beautiful McNamara Alumni Center on the University of Minnesota campus.

+The theme of MoMo 2025 is **Connect**.
+The conference aims to connect academic, public, and private sector professionals to collaboratively solve data and model-related problems in transportation planning applications.
+The conference is oriented towards a **diverse audience of analytical professionals** who seek to connect the new techniques and data to planning processes. **If you have a passion for data and models used in transportation planning, this is the conference for you! **

+---

+## Key Details

-- Conference dates: September 14–17, 2025
+- **Conference Dates:** September 14–17, 2025
+- **Location:** Minneapolis, MN (McNamara Alumni Center)
+- **Early Bird Registration Deadline:** **June 1, 2025**

+---

+## Download the Flyer

-Download the flyer here: https://www.utahmug.org/assets/docs/MOMO2025_FlyerLetter_v3_EarlyBird.pdf
+We’ve posted the official flyer here: [Download the flyer (PDF)](https://www.utahmug.org/assets/docs/MOMO2025_FlyerLetter_v3_EarlyBird.pdf)

-Learn more about the conference, registration, and hotel options at: https://modelingmobility.org

-Please share with colleagues and contacts at city/county agencies, MPOs, UDOT, transit agencies, consulting firms, and others who might be interested.
-Let’s help spread the word throughout Utah!

-Best regards,
-Bill Hereth
-Wasatch Front Regional Council
+---

+## Learn More

+For registration, hotel info, and full program details, visit: [https://modelingmobility.org](https://modelingmobility.org)

+---

+If you work with or know others in **MPOs, UDOT, city or county agencies, transit organizations, consulting firms**, or academic programs—please help spread the word!

+Let’s make sure Utah is well represented at MoMo 2025.

+---